DWWA judge profile: Karl Arbin - Decanter

 Originally a sommelier with experience in both England and France, Karl Arbin went on to work at the wine cellar Grappe in Stockholm, Sweden.
 After a couple of years at Grappe during which he was also responsible for a fine wine importer, he joined Fondberg, one of Sweden’s most successful wine merchants at the time.

-After that he went on to work as a buyer at wine merchant Enjoy Wine & Spirits where his main focus was Italy and France.
+After that, he went on to work as a buyer at wine merchant Enjoy Wine & Spirits where his main focus was Italy and France.
 In 2011, together with a close friend, he started the highly successful French online wine merchant Caviste SE offering allocated wines from small growers all around France and Italy.

-Today Karl works as the buyer for wines from the US, Portugal, Greece, Eastern Europe and UK at Systembolaget, the Swedish monopoly.
-Up until joining Systembolaget he also wrote wine recommendations for Swedish national radio on a weekly basis.
+Today Karl works as the buyer for wines from Italy, Greece and UK at Systembolaget, the Swedish monopoly.
+Up until joining Systembolaget, he also wrote wine recommendations for Swedish national radio on a weekly basis.